16 Basic Financial Aid Terms You Should Know

 11. Loans (Student Loans)

 Student loans often make up part of financial aid packages.
 A loan, subsidized or unsubsidized by the federal government, has to be repaid with interest (see subsidized and unsubsidized loans below).
-Students loans are also available through private banks or organizations.
-However, the federal student loans generally offer lower interest rates and have more flexible repayment terms.

 12. Net Price Calculator